 This bill amends the Foster Care Review Act by introducing new provisions regarding local foster care review boards.
 It establishes that these boards will conduct foster care file audit case reviews for children in foster care and specifies that the executive director of the office will select board members from submitted applications.
 The bill also stipulates that local boards must consist of four to ten members who represent diverse social, economic, racial, and ethnic groups, and it prohibits individuals employed by certain agencies from serving on these boards.
-Notably, the bill exempts local boards from the Open Meetings Act, indicating that they will not be considered public bodies under this law.
+Notably, the bill exempts local boards from the Open Meetings Act, allowing them to operate without the same public meeting requirements as other public bodies.

 Statutes affected: Introduced: 43-1304, 43-1308